mklimek1/final-project/wordfast-03-summary-and-recommendations.md

 - Tick all settings for best performance, even if it means pasting links
 - Contact the technical writer if characters are not used in a standard way in the source language
-- Take care not to edit something that may be a tag
+- Make sure you do not edit something that may be a tag
-- Carefully check the output file if something is not missing, especially in tables
+- Carefully check the output file to ensure that something is not missing, especially in tables

 ---